Notes on rate equations in nonlinear continuum mechanics: Objective Time Integration

 The rotations $\bs{\mathfrak{R}}_{n+1}$ and $\bs{\mathfrak{R}}_{n+1/2}$ need to be determined in order to complete the algorithm of Definition~\ref{def-stresspoint-02}.
 In case of $\bs{\mathfrak{R}}=\bs{R}$, or equivalently, $\accentset{\circ}{\bs{\sigma}}^{\star}=\accentset{\circ}{\bs{\sigma}}^{\mathrm{GN}}$, Hughes~\cite{Hug1984} suggests polar decomposition of the total deformation gradients $\bs{F}_{\!n+1}=\bs{f}_{\!n+1}\cdot\bs{F}_{\!n}$ and $\bs{F}_{\!n+1/2}=\frac{1}{2}(\bs{F}_{\!n+1}+\bs{F}_{\!n})$ in order to determine $\bs{R}_{n+1}$ and $\bs{R}_{n+1/2}$, respectively.
 In case of $\accentset{\circ}{\bs{\sigma}}^{\star}=\accentset{\circ}{\bs{\sigma}}^{\mathrm{ZJ}}$, where $\bs{\mathfrak{R}}\neq\bs{R}$, the rotation and half-step rotation are defined through

 where $\Updelta\bs{\mathfrak{R}}$ is the time-centered approximation to the incremental rotation according to Hughes and Winget~\cite{Hug1980}; see Proposition~\ref{prop21}.
 For computation of the proper orthogonal square root $\Updelta \bs{\mathfrak{R}}^{1/2}$ the reader is referred to the literature, e.g.~\cite{Fra1989,Hog1984,Hug1984,Tin1985}.
-The complete integration procedure is summarized in Alg.~\ref{alg-fem-04}.
+The complete integration procedure using the midpoint strain increment is summarized in Alg.~\ref{alg-fem-04}.

 \IncMargin{2em} \DecMargin{2em}

 \begin{remaAu} According to the basic Definition~\ref{def-fem-14}, the deformation gradient of the motion is updated by $\bs{F}_{\!n+1}=\bs{f}_{\!n+1}\cdot\bs{F}_{\!n}$, where $\bs{F}_{\!n}=\bs{R}_{n}\cdot\bs{U}_{\!n}$, and $\bs{R}_{n}$ is proper orthogonal.
 Now, suppose that the current configuration at time $t_n$ is taken as the reference configuration, i.e.~$\mathcal{B}=\varphi_{n}(\mathcal{B})$, and no data is available of configurations prior to $t_n$ such that $\bs{F}_{\!n}=\bs{R}_{n}=\bs{\mathfrak{R}}_{n}=\bs{I}$ and $\bs{U}_{\!n}=\bs{I}$.
 Then, by Remark~\ref{rema-constitutive-06}, one has $\bs{\omega}\equiv\bs{\Omega}$ and the Zaremba-Jaumann and Green-Naghdi stress rates are identical.
 Moreover, the approximation $\Updelta \bs{\mathfrak{R}}$ to the incremental rotation according to \cite{Hug1980}, viz.~Proposition~\ref{prop21}, identically approximates the proper orthogonal part $\bs{R}_{n+1}$ of the polar decomposition of the deformation gradient $\bs{F}_{\!n+1}\equiv\bs{f}_{\!n+1}$ at time $t_{n+1}$.
 This follows immediately from the definitions. \end{remaAu}